Shipping Business Plan

 Plan of shipping and inland water transport in developing countries through ODA

-In addition, when technical cooperation is necessary for ship operation and management, we provide technical cooperation for ship management based on the ISM Code.
+In addition, when technical cooperation is necessary for ship operation and management, we may provide technical cooperation for ship management based on the ISM Code.

 Investigation of regulations for safe navigation

-Another cause of marine accidents is that many imported used ships have been illegally remodeled and to operate above the maximum capacity or to ignore the specified sea areas.
+Another cause of marine accidents is that many imported used ships have been illegally modified and to operate above the maximum capacity or to ignore the specified sea areas.
 Therefore, urgent safety measures are required.

 We investigate the existence of safety standards for ships, as well as the state of local weather and sea conditions, and support the establishment of navigation areas for ships as the basis for formulating safety standards in accordance with Japanese standards.